-Let’s say the player chose option #2.
-He wagers his $100 on a Split bet, for a potential win of $1,800.
-If he wins this bet, he then places his $1,800 on a Six line, hoping to win $10,800.
-If he manages to win these two bets in a row, he completes the mission and can happily leave the casino, although it’s not very likely.
+Let’s say the player chooses option #2.
+They wager their $100 on a Split Bet, for a potential win of $1,800.
+If they win this bet, they then place their $1,800 on a Six Line, hoping to win $10,800.
+If they manage to win these two bets in a row, they achieve their target winnings and can happily leave the casino, although this scenario isn’t very likely.

-In terms of the expected return it really doesn’t matter which of these options the player choses.
-As the RTP of any roulette bet is the same (at least in single zero roulette), it really doesn’t matter.
-The chances of getting to $10,800 are the same, as long as the player only places two individual bets in total.
-If you found another way to get from $100 to $10,800 using a higher number of individual bets, your chance to get there would be lower.
+In terms of expected return, it really doesn’t matter which of these options the player choses.
+Due to the RTP of any roulette bet being the same (at least in single zero roulette), it really doesn’t matter.
+The chances of finishing with $10,800 are the same, as long as the player only places two individual bets in total.
+If you manage to find another way of getting from $100 to $10,800 using a higher number of individual bets, the possibility of achieving this would be lower.

 Bet size limits

-There is one issue this extremely volatile strategy can run into – the bet size limits imposed by the casino.
-The minimum bet limits shouldn’t be an issue with this strategy for most players, but the maximum bet limits can be, if you are aiming for a really big win.
+There is one particular issue that this extremely volatile strategy can run into; the bet size limits imposed by the casino.
+The minimum bet limits shouldn’t be an issue with this type of strategy for most players, but the maximum bet limits can be if you are aiming for a really big win.

-If your aim is to win for example the $10,800 I mentioned in my example earlier, it shouldn’t be a problem.
-However, if your target amount of money is higher, be sure to check the table limits first and find out if you are able to place the entire sequence of bets in case you get lucky and actually get to the last bet.
+If your aim is to win the $10,800 figure I mentioned in my earlier example, it shouldn’t be a problem.
+If your target amount of money is higher, however, make sure you verify the casino table limits first and find out if you are permitted to place the entire sequence of bets, just in case you get lucky and actually make the last bet.

-What’s more, pay attention to the specifics of bet size limits.
-The casinos often have various maximum bet limits for different bet types, allowing you to bet much more on Color than they allow you to bet Straight up.
-Using this kind of bet size limits, the casinos effectively limit the amount you can win in one spin.
+And remember to pay attention to the specifics of bet size limits.
+The casinos often have various maximum bet limits for different bet types, enabling you to bet much more on Color than you can on Straight Up, for example.
+Using these kinds of bet size limits, the casinos effectively limit the amount you could win in one spin.
 Always check the bet size limits before playing.

-I’ve already talked about the fact that the individual bets don’t matter at all in terms of RTP, as long as the number of bets in the sequence remains the same.
-However, there is one thing the individual bets and their order influence – the time of play.
+I have already stated that individual bets don’t matter at all in terms of RTP, as long as the number of bets in this sequence remains the same.
+There is one thing, however, that the individual bets and their order influence; the amount of time you get to play.

-Let’s say you chose the first option from the three I mentioned earlier and you want to get from $100 to $10,800 by placing a Straight up bet and a Dozen bet.
-You have two possible ways to try to do this:
+Let’s say you chose the first option from the three aforementioned suggestions, and you would like to progress from $100 to $10,800 by placing a Straight Up Bet and a Dozen Bet.
+You have two possible ways of doing this:

-- Place a $100 Dozen bet and then, if you win, place a $300 bet on a number Straight up.
+- Place a $100 Dozen Bet, which is followed by, assuming you win, a $300 bet on a Straight Up number.

-In both cases, you have the same chance to win $10,800.
-However, in the first case, you lose 36/37 of your first game rounds and only have a 1/37 chance to be able to place the second bet.
-If you switch up the bets, you’ll have a 12/37 chance to play both spins.
-That means you’ll statistically play 1.027 roulette spins in the first case and 1.324 roulette spins in the second one.
-It’s a very small difference, but it’s still something worth noting.
+In both instances you have the same chance of winning $10,800.
+In the first example you lose 36/37 of your first game rounds and only have a 1/37 chance of being able to place the second bet.
+If you switch up the bets, you will have a 12/37 chance of playing both spins.
+That means you’ll statistically play 1.027 roulette spins in the first example, and 1.324 roulette spins in the second example.
+It’s a very small difference, but it’s still something worth taking into account.

-For all other roulette strategies I tested, I used simulations to show how they work across a larger number of spins.
-However, for the All-in strategy, simulations don’t really make sense, as you’ll almost never want to play more than 3 spins in a row.
-A small number of spins as this one can be very nicely expressed using simple statistics and calculations.
+Simulations were used for all of the other roulette strategies I tested to demonstrate how they function across a larger number of spins.
+This doesn’t really make sense for the All-in strategy, however, as you’ll almost never want to play more than 3 spins in a row.
+Such a small number of spins can be very nicely expressed using simple statistics and calculations.

-Note: You can start using this strategy with basically any amount on money, as long as you can cover the minimum bet at the brick-and-mortar or online casino you are playing at.
-I will start with $10 in my examples and not with $100 as I do with all other strategies, because of the extremely high volatility.
+Note: This strategy can be used with practically any amount of money, as long as you can cover the minimum bet at the brick-and-mortar or online casino you are playing at.
+In my examples I will start off with $10 instead of the $100 I use in my other strategies, due to the extremely high volatility.

 |$120 (12x)||Street (12x)||32.43% (12/37)||$0.27 (2.7%)|